thundernixon/blog2017/src/pages/12-04-17-drawbot-for-beginners/index.md

 <img src="./images/1.png" alt="red circles" />

-### Color trivia: why is RGB set in 255?
+### Color trivia: why is RGB typically set in 255?
 256 is 2⁸.
 A byte is the smallest unit of information that can be stored on a computer – 0 is “off” and 1 is “on”.
 If we use 3 bits, we can count to 3.
 With 8 bits, we can count to 256.
 So, if you start at 0, you can count to 255.
 So, for each color channel, you can count from 0 to 255.
 The total amount of colors is 2²⁴ (or 16,777,216).

-Let’s try this in Python: `print 2 ** 24` yields `16777216`.
+Let’s try this type of math operation in Python: `print 2 ** 24` is the markup for 2²⁴, and it prints `16777216`.

+### Setting colors in Drawbot uses values of 0 to 1.

 To make a different color, just use decimals in the color naming.
 So, `fill(1,0.5,0)` will give full red, half green, and yield orange.

+To convert, you can simply divide typical 0–255 RGB values by 255, and use the result.
+So, if you have `rgba(145,21,255,.125)`, you can divide 145 by 255 to get about .569, 21 by 255 to get about .082, and 255 by 255 to get 1.
+The alpha is already 0–1, so it's fine as-is.

+In brief:
-- You can use decimals with these.
+- You can use decimals with color values.
 - If you add a fourth number, it will be the alpha channel (transparency)
-- (tip for Europeans) If you use floating-point numbers, be sure to use a dot, not a comma
+- (Tip for Europeans): if you use floating-point numbers, be sure to use a dot, not a comma